 This Salted Chocolate Chip Cookies recipe was provided by Dan Kluger, chef/owner of Loring Place in NYC, with a few minor tweaks of my own thrown in.

-The only tweaks made to these Salted Chocolate Chip Cookies was swapping out chocolate feves in favor of milk chocolate and dark chocolate chips, and swapping out Maldon salt in favor of coarse sea salt.
+The only tweaks made to these Salted Chocolate Chip Cookies were swapping out chocolate feves in favor of milk chocolate and dark chocolate chips, and swapping out Maldon salt in favor of coarse sea salt.

 Until reading over the Salted Chocolate Chip Cookies recipe I had never heard of chocolate feves or Maldon salt.
 It's possible I live under a rock; I don't get out nearly as much as I would like.